WordPress/try-wordpress/extend.md

 Extending Try-WP
 ================

-Try-WP browser extension (part of [Data Liberation initiative](https://wordpress.org/data-liberation/)) collabrates with the user to understand their website markup before crawling and extracting data.
+Try-WP browser extension (part of [Data Liberation initiative](https://wordpress.org/data-liberation/)) collaborates with the user to understand their website markup before crawling and extracting data.
 This act of extracting data and sending it to a WordPress install running right in your browser (via [WordPress playground](https://wordpress.org/playground/)) is referred to as `liberation` in the documentation and code.